GuilhermeABretas/snakegame/README.md

-just a remake of the classic snakegame, added some additional features and lvls with obstacles
+just a remake of the classic snakegame with a grafical interface, added some additional features and lvls with obstacles